hapax/hapax.github.io/research.md

   provers makes you a god.
 This [breakthough](https://arxiv.org/abs/2001.04383) in complexity theory also tells us something deep about the structure of entanglement and disproves a major conjecture in operator algebra theory.
-Unpolished notes for a group talk. <!--, showing that entangled provers can convince you of almost anything.-->
+Notes for a group talk. <!--, showing that entangled provers can convince you of almost anything.-->
 - [*Sphere packing and the modular bootstrap*](assets/sphere-packing.pdf) (2019).
 Surprisingly, throwing balls in a box can tell you about the lightest black holes in certain theories of quantum gravity.
 A group